tobek/laminae/03-lgd.md

 ### TODO(term)[Bookkeepers]

 Native outsiders known as ____ live here.
-They are a solemn, industrious, but gentle race of tall humanoids with graying flesh and slender, sharp, gaunt faces.
+They are a solemn, industrious, but gentle TODO(no less fantasy race stuff?)[race of tall humanoids] with graying flesh and slender, sharp, gaunt faces.
 They shroud themselves in a dark uniform of hooded, ornate robes, each unique and tumbling with metallic embroidery in complex, methodical patterns.

 Each ____ resides at and tends to one of the pavilions.
 Sometimes they are the sole such resident but often they are one of a dozen or more.
 They are responsible for receiving visitors and assessing their needs in light of the rules of this place and the capabilities of their current champion, a complex process discussed in the following chapter.